Scholarships & Fellowships Support

 Who should apply?

 While some scholarships are merit-based (given to students with high GPAs) or need-based (given to students based on their socioeconomic background), many scholarships and fellowships simply require a compelling proposal, a well-told story, and the willingness to work hard to perfect the application.
 In many cases, alignment with the program goals is more important than your grades.
 Any student who meets the minimum requirements of a scholarship or fellowship, thinks they have work aligned with the ethos of the fellowship, and is interested in what the program has to offer should consider applying.
-Funding is available to current undergraduate and graduate students at all levels, as well as Goucher alumni.
+Funding is available to current undergraduate and graduate students at all levels, as well as Goucher alumnae/i.

 Why should you apply?